tomcjackc/Probabilistic-Operator-Learning-for-Climate-Model-Parameterisation/README.md

 # Probabilistic Operator Learning for Climate Model Parameterisation

-This repository contains the code required to reproduce the results presented in the MRes Thesis "Probabilistic Operator Learning for Climate Model Parameterisation", submitted at The University of Cambridge.
+This repository contains the code required to reproduce the results presented in the MRes Thesis "Probabilistic Operator Learning for Climate Model Parameterisation", submitted to The University of Cambridge.

 # Setup